-PRSI sign-up is automatic when you register for self-assessment tax as a self-employed person, you are automatically signed up for PRSI.
-Most self-employed people will pay Class S PRSI contributions, which entitles you to a limited range of social insurance payments, including:
+PRSI sign-up is automatic when you register for self-assessment tax as a self-employed person.
+Most self-employed people will pay Class S PRSI contributions.
+This entitles you to a limited range of social insurance payments, including:

 • Widower’s or surviving civil partner’s contributory pension